slowernews/wisdom-tldr/chapters/3-3_action_time.md

 > *"I’ve always preferred mythology to history.
 Because history is made up of truths that eventually turn into lies.
 Mythology is made up of lies that eventually become truths."
 -- Jean Cocteau [1889]*

+> *"The past is never where you think you left it."
+-- Katherine Anne Porter [1890]*

 > *"The historian is not really interested in the unique, but in what is general in the unique."
 -- Edward Carr [1892]*